About

 Biography

-Alice McVeigh (pen name for speculative fiction: Spaulding Taylor) was born in South Korea, of American diplomatic parents, and lived in Asia until she was 13, when the family returned to Washington D.C.
-She then fell in love with the cello, winning the Beethoven Society of Washington cello competition, and reaching the finals of the National Music Teachers Association Young Soloists national competition.
-After achieving a B.Mus. with distinction at the internationally acclaimed Jacobs School of Music, she came to London to study with Jacqueline du Pré and William Pleeth.
-Since then she has performed with the BBC Symphony Orchestra, the Royal Philharmonic and the Orchestre Révolutionnaire et Romantique all over Europe, America and Asia.
+After winning the Beethoven Society of Washington cello competition, and reaching the finals of the National Music Teachers Association Young Soloists national competition, she achieved a B.Mus. with distinction at the internationally acclaimed Jacobs School of Music.
+She then came to London to study cello with William Pleeth for a year – instead, she married an Englishman, and performed in London for two decades, touring with the BBC Symphony Orchestra, the Royal Philharmonic Orchestra, and the Orchestre Révolutionnaire et Romantique, among others.

-Her first two contemporary novels – While the Music Lasts and Ghost Music – were published by Orion Publishing/Hachette in the late 90s, and her first play (Beating Time) put on at the Lewisham Theatre.
-(The film rights to her first book were also sold, to Channel 4, but Mozart in the Jungle got there first!)
-As well as performing, Alice has ghosted or edited over 200 books.
-She has also scribbled a witty guide to the orchestral profession: All Risks Musical, cartoons by Noel Ford.
-Her speculative thriller, Last Star Standing, was published by Unbound Publishing under her pen name, Spaulding Taylor, on February 21st, 2021.
-It won a Kirkus-starred review and was runner-up in the Independent Press Awards in the Action/Adventure category.
-It is a finalist in CIBA’s Cygnus Scifi Award, the Wishing Shelf Book Awards (in adult fiction) and the Eric Hoffer Book Awards (in science fiction).
+Her first two contemporary novels – While the Music Lasts and Ghost Music – were published by Orion Publishing/Hachette in the late 90s, and subtitled “the secret life of an orchestra”.
+The arrival of the McVeigh’s only child caused her to turn to ghostwriting for several years before returning to serious orchestral work – but ghostwriting only served to re-inspire her own fiction.
+McVeigh’s speculative thriller, Last Star Standing, was published by Unbound Publishing in 2021 under her pen name, Spaulding Taylor.
+It won a Kirkus star and was runner-up in the Independent Press Awards.
+It was also, a finalist in CIBA’s Cygnus Award, the Wishing Shelf Book Awards, the Eric Hoffer Book Awards, the International Book Awards, The New York City Big Book Awards etc.

 Gallery